Title

 The Commission on Filipino Overseas (CFO) is designated as the lead agency for coordinating and overseeing the commemoration of the Centennial of Filipino Migration to Hawaii, aiming to strengthen ties among Filipinos in Hawaii and the United States, promote tourism and investments for the Philippines, and highlight the contributions of the Filipino-American community.

-The supporting agencies must be represented by an official with rank not below that of an Assistant Secretary.
+The Executive Order names DFA, DOT, DOLE, DTI, DepEd, DOTC/Civil Aeronautics Board (CAB), DILG, NCCA, NHI, and PRA.
+These agencies must be represented by an official with rank no below that of an Assistant Secretary.

-The CFO is authorized to seek grants and accept donations to finance or support its projects, programs, and activities for the centennial commemoration.
+Under Section 5, the CFO may seek grants and accept donations to finance or support its projects, programs, and activities related to the commemoration.

-The Commission on Filipino Overseas shall cease to exist as the lead for this commemoration after March 31, 2007, upon submitting a final report to the Office of the President.
+Section 6 provides that the Commission shall cease to exist after March 31, 2007, after submitting a final report to the Office of the President, including an accounting of all moneys received and disbursed.

-If any part of the Executive Order is held unconstitutional or invalid, the other parts that are not affected shall continue to be in full force and effect, as stated in the separability clause.
+Section 7 provides that if any part or provision is held unconstitutional or invalid, the remaining provisions not affected by the ruling shall continue in full force and effect.

 Analyze Cases Smarter, Faster